Intersection of Main and South Commerce streets

 The Natchez Institute, built in 1901, replaced an 1845 school building.
 The Natchez Institute was the first public school in Mississippi to offer a full course of free education for white children.
 The first public school for African American children, the Union School, was built in 1871.
 Today the Natchez Institute building is home to the Historic Natchez Foundation, a nonprofit organization that works to preserve, restore, and promote the historic resources of Natchez.

 A historic view of the north side the of Main Street near Commerce illustrates the practice of displaying goods for sale on public sidewalk shaded throughout the city by chinaberry trees.
 Though hard to believe today, this merchandise included human beings of African descent in the early 1800s.
 An 1833 city ordinance banned slave traders from displaying enslaved people for sale on streets within the city limits, although sales were still held inside auction houses.
-Forced out of Natchez, slave traders began to open markets just outside the eastern city limits where the intersection of St Catherine Street, the Road to Washington, and Liberty Road formed a fork.
+Forced out of Natchez, slave traders began to open markets just outside the eastern city limits where the intersection of St Catherine Street, the Road

 The Agricultural Bank, built in 1833, brought the Greek Revival style to Natchez.
 In the late 1860s, it contained a restaurant and saloon known as "The Bank."
 The local newspaper noted that an "elegantly fitted up saloon is opened in the old Directors' room" and "billiards are free."
 For many years, beginning in 1916, it was home to the Britton and Koontz Bank.

 The federal government created the National Freedmen's Savings and Trust Companies in 1865 to provide African Americans with access to a bank.
 The Natchez branch opened in March 1870 in the Agricultural Bank Building, but closed its doors in 1874 when banks failed nationwide.
 The bank helped formerly enslaved people to buy property but many lost their entire savings when it failed.